JuliaData/JuliaDB.jl/docs/src/apireference.md

 distribute
 ```

-## Compute and gather
+## Compute and collect

 Operations in JuliaDB are out-of-core in nature.
-They return `DTable` objects which can contain parts that are not yet evaluated. `compute` and `gather` are ways to force evaluation.
+They return `DTable` objects which can contain parts that are not yet evaluated. `compute` and `collect` are ways to force evaluation.

 ```@docs
 compute(t::DTable)
 ```

 ```@docs
-gather(t::DTable)
+collect(t::DTable)
 ```

 ## Indexing